 The Federal Government has caps in place for the maximum amount of money a resident will be charged each year for costs associated with residential care.
 Details of these capped amounts are explained below:

-Lifetime Cap: The maximum means-tested care fee a resident can be asked to pay is $60,000 in their lifetime.
+The maximum means-tested care fee a resident can be asked to pay is $76,096.50 in their lifetime.
 This cap is indexed.
 When a resident has reached this lifetime cap, they cannot be asked to pay any more means-tested care fees.

 Aged Care facilities may choose to negotiate with residents to provide extra or higher standards of service.
 These may include upgraded accommodation, hairdressing, pay TV in rooms, exclusive menus or a range of other services.
 If and when Edgarley Assisted Living chooses to offer these services to residents, residents will be advised.

-Any resident who is deemed to have assets valued below $40,500 and an income below $22,701 is a fully supported resident and will only be asked to pay the Basic Daily Fee.
+Any resident who is deemed to have assets valued below $57,000.00 and an income below $31,140.20 is a fully supported resident and will only be asked to pay the Basic Daily Fee.

 Residents will be required to enter into a signed agreement with their Edgarley Assisted Living upon entering care.
-The agreement will set out all the rights and responsibilities of the residents and Edgarley, along with all financial arrangements for the duration of a resident’s stay.
+The agreement will set out all the rights and responsibilities of the residents and Edgarley Assisted Living, along with all financial arrangements for the duration of a resident’s stay.
 A copy of this signed agreement will be given to the resident.